 Describe your graduate research at Emory.

 I had co-advisors while working on my PhD at Emory â€“ Drs.
 David Weinshenker and Leonard Howell.
-My dissertation research focused on one question answered with two different model animals: rats (Weinshenker lab) and squirrel monkeys (Howell lab).
+My dissertation research focused on one question answered with two different model animals: rats (Weinshenker lab) and squirrel monkeys (Howell lab, click here to know learn more about the scales that are available in the lab).
 I was studying the effectiveness of a drug, nepicastat, in reducing rates of relapse to cocaine abuse.
 Nepicastat blocks an enzyme (dopamine beta-hydoxylase) which is crucial for converting the neurochemical dopamine into the neurochemical norepinephrine.
 Both of these neurochemicals are involved in responses to cocaine, and we hypothesized that nepicastat could help in regulating these neurochemicals to prevent relapse.

 I started exploring non-academic options while at Emory and continued this exploration into my postdoc.
 After learning about a few different options and talking to a few people, I narrowed those options to either science policy or science communication.
 Both of my advisors were very supportive of my goals and helped in any way that they could.